 In order to face a wide variety of applications, in the sense of supports (transferring methods, printing technics, screens) as well as tones (style voices, reading atmospheres) we aimed at a multi-style family.
 Thus Reforma is composed of three subfamilies from classic serif to modern sanserif, all three adaptings finely –we hope– to a wide range of bodies from display to immersive text.

-4. Libre availability
+4. Free availability

-In line with the policy of national education in Argentina: public, open, and free, the typeface Reforma designed for the UNC shall be freely available as libre fonts under a Creative Commons license that allows for any sort of use, private or profesional, except the modification of the original design.
+In line with the policy of national education in Argentina: public, open, and free, the typeface Reforma designed for the UNC shall be freely available as free fonts under a Creative Commons license that allows for any sort of use, private or profesional, except the modification of the original design.

 The design of Reforma

 From the beginning the idea was to get a skeleton that could embody different muscles modulations.
 Therefore a wide range of type styles, with or without strokes contrast, with or without serifs, could be reached by basing on the same spirit.
 That way we could tackle versatility and diversity at the same time.